 Macrovalidation tables are included in Annex 3.
-Simulations are done using policy rules valid as of 30^{th} June - to simulate instead (major) policy changes throughout the year of interest, FYA policy extension would need to be activated.
+Simulations are done using policy rules valid as of 30th June - to simulate instead (major) policy changes throughout the year of interest, FYA policy extension would need to be activated.

-In the base year, 2016, the number of employed in the SILC data matches closely the number of employed from the Labour Force Survey (102%) (see Table 4.2 in the Annex), for the number of unemployed the ratio is relatively close (105%).
-As the labour market situation has continuously improved since 2016 and EUROMOD baseline scenarios do not make adjustments for employment changes, the ratio for the number of employed decreases for later years and the number of employed is underestimated for 2018.
-The actual number of unemployed fluctuates and is overestimated in 2016 but underestimated in 2018.
+In the base year, 2017, the number of employed in the SILC data matches relatively closely the number of employed from the Labour Force Survey (107%) (see Table 4.2 in the Annex), for the number of unemployed the ratio is close (98%).
+As the labour market situation has continuously improved since 2016 and EUROMOD baseline scenarios do not make adjustments for employment changes, the ratio for the number of employed decreases for later years.
+The actual number of unemployed is slightly underestimated.
 The funded pension scheme is statutory and every year new people join.
-As EUROMOD baseline scenarios do not adjust for that either, the ratio for the number of members decreases over time and the number of members is underestimated for 2017-2018.
+As EUROMOD baseline scenarios do not adjust for that either, the ratio for the number of members decreases over time and the number of members is underestimated for 2018-2019.

-The number of individuals with employment income is well estimated (ratio 1.02 in 2016) in the data compared to those who pay income tax on labour earnings (see Table 4.3 in the Annex 3).
+The number of individuals with employment income is well estimated (ratio 1.02 in 2017) in the data compared to those who pay income tax on labour earnings (see Table 4.3 in the Annex 3).
 This is expected given that employment income information in SILC is also register-based.
-However, the number of people with income from registered self-employment (questionnaire-based) is severely overestimated (about 131% coverage in 2016), compared to data from income tax returns.
+However, the number of people with income from registered self-employment (questionnairebased) is overestimated (about 115% coverage in 2017), compared to data from income tax returns

-Survey data also slightly overestimate the number of individuals receiving private pension (about 108% in 2016), which might be due to sampling variation.
-EUROMOD baseline scenarios do not adjust the number of recipients of private pensions, which has been increasing in practice, and is hence underestimated for 2017.
-The number of households with rent income in SILC is about three times higher than the number of people declaring rent income in 2016, which can be an indication of underreporting of rent income.
-Indeed, the official number of people declaring rent income has increased from 2,500 in 2009 to 21,720 in 2017.
+Survey data underestimate the number of individuals receiving private pension (about 88% in 2017), which might be due to sampling variation.
+EUROMOD baseline scenarios do not adjust the number of recipients of private pensions, which has been increasing in practice, and is hence underestimated for 2018.
+In addition, external statistics assume that the recipients of the second and third pillars are different people and sum them up, but actually one person could receive both.
+The number of households with rent income in SILC is about three times higher than the number of people declaring rent income in 2017, which can be an indication of underreporting of rent income.
+Indeed, the official number of people declaring rent income has increased from 2,500 in 2009 to 33,651 in 2018.

-There are six times more people receiving investment income in the dataset than in previous datasets, but the majority receives only interest on bank deposits.
-Unfortunately, there is no good external information available.
+There are approximately 28,000 more people receiving investment income in the dataset in 2017 than in 2016, but the majority receives only interest on bank deposits.
+Unfortunately, there is no good external information available, however in 2018 EUROMOD overestimate the number of people receiving interest income by 27%.
 There are also no external statistics available for income received by people aged under 16 and regular inter-household cash transfers (both received and paid).

-Average employment income corresponds to 97% of the average wage of a full-time worker in 2016 as published by Statistics Estonia and the ratio is similar in the following years (see Table 4.4).
-At the aggregate level, the SILC data appear to slightly overestimate employment income (106% in 2016) and substantially overestimate registered self-employment income compared to tax declarations (142% in 2016), possibly due to sampling variation.
-Total private pensions are also overestimated compared to external statistics (about 147% coverage in 2016), but the latter have partial coverage.
-Rental incomes are 4.5 times higher than in tax reports in 2016 but two times higher in 2017 (due to improved incentives to report rent income), in line with a much larger number of income recipients in SILC.
+Average employment income corresponds to 99% of the average wage of a full-time worker in 2017 as published by Statistics Estonia and the ratio is similar in the following years (see Table 4.4).
+At the aggregate level, the SILC data appear to slightly overestimate employment income (109% in 2017) and also overestimate registered self-employment income compared to tax declarations (123% in 2017), possibly due to sampling variation.
+Total private pensions are only slightly overestimated compared to external statistics (about 105% coverage in 2017).
+Rental incomes are about two times higher than in tax reports in 2017 (it was 4.5 times in 2016).
+The difference compared to 2016 has probably decreased due to improved incentives to report rent income.